xapian/xapian/xapian-applications/omega/docs/overview.rst

 ``index_file()`` function in omindex.cc.
 Currently omindex adds several useful ones, detailed below.

-Probabilistic terms are constructed from the title, body and keywords of a document.
+Parsed query terms are constructed from the title, body and keywords of a document.
 (Not all document types support all three areas of text.)
 Title terms are stored with position data starting at 0, body terms starting 100 beyond title terms, and keyword terms starting 100